jimstudt/ComfyUI-Jims-Nodes/README.md

 Take a file pathname as a string, and load the image and its prompt, workflow, and extra info blocks as dictionaries.
 The GIR Loopy Dir node is one way to get a list of paths.
 The 'extra' information can come if you used 'Save image with extra metadata' when you saved it.
+But, sadly, if you pass in a 'dict' then it rips it apart and puts that all at the top level of Image.info, so if that happened to you, there is an 'all' output which has a copy of Image.info itself.

 ## TODO